python-telegram-bot/ptbcontrib/ptbcontrib/chat_to_link/README.md

-# Get Joinable Link from Chat
+# Get joinable link from Chat

 Provides a method to get a joinable link from a `telegram.Chat` object.
 To do so, it tries to get a link in the following order: